100 Heroes: Ralph Chubb

 After the war, Chubb studied art - working as a painter and then a writer and publisher.

-Other themes run through all of Chubb's work.
-He was forever haunted by the memory of a young chorister at St Albans who disappeared from Chubb's life just as he had summoned up the courage to speak to him.
-Similarly, a brief sexual relationship with another boy when Ralph was 19 seemed to serve as a template for future visions of paradise.
+Chubb's work reflected that he was fixated by the memory of a young chorister at St Albans who disappeared from Chubb's life just as he had summoned up the courage to speak to him.
+Similarly, a brief sexual relationship with another boy when Chubb was 19 seemed to serve as a template for future visions of paradise.

 "The green green hills, the blue blue sky, blue sea, great golden SUN, yellow dandelions, the pink naked beauty of ripe boyhood, deathless free and happy, brimming with health.
 This I must have.
 Nothing less than this can ever satisfy me!
 GIVE ME MY HEAVEN!
 GIVE ME MY HEAVEN!"
 (Water-Cherubs)